 Here are some tips how to talk to your college freshman about the dangers of binge drinking.

 In 2010, alcohol was responsible for 85,000 deaths in the United States, with 22,000 of these deaths caused by alcohol-related diseases.
 Drunk drivers are responsible for 32 percent of all traffic fatalities in 2009.
 Many drunk drivers mistakenly believe that they can drive under the influence and not be arrested because they have done so successfully in the past.
 In fact, the average drunk driver has driven drunk over 80 times before their first arrest.
 One in three people will be involved in an alcohol crash at some point in their lives.
 Each year, 10,839 people die from drunk driving accidents.

 Other Risks Associated with Alcohol

-Alcohol abuse can lead to additional health problems and risky decision-making.
+Alcohol addiction can lead to additional health problems and risky decision-making.
 Individuals who are dependent on alcohol are 18 times more likely to abuse prescription drugs when compared with individuals who do not drink.
 One out of every four inmates (25 percent) are in jail because of alcohol or drug offenses.

 There is Help Available…